- [ home ]

-Students successfully completing this course should have a much greater appreciation of the rapid changes in the technology, economic, and public policy aspects of the entertainment video industry and, uniquely, the complex interactions among these aspects that are shaping the future of this critical sector of the economy.
-The resulting understanding should enhance employment or promotion opportunities and enhance the student’s ability to participate in the public discourse regarding the future of the electronic media.
+Students successfully completing this course should gain a much greater appreciation of the rapid changes in the technology, economic, and public policy aspects of the entertainment video industry and, uniquely, the complex interactions among these aspects that are shaping the future of this critical sector of the economy.
+The resulting understanding should enhance employment or promotion opportunities in the broadband sector and enhance the student’s ability to participate in the public discourse regarding the future of the electronic media.

 If a proctor is indicated as “required” above, you will need an appropriate person to proctor exams/quizzes for the course.
 Examples of an appropriate person to proctor your exams/quizzes are your supervisor/manager, an education/training or personnel official in your company, or a librarian.
 The proctor may not be a friend, relative, or co-worker.
 The proctor’s address must be a business address.
 More detailed information about proctors is available on our Exam/Quiz Proctor page.

 For those able to come to campus, CAETE provides free proctoring services.

 Contact us at 303-492-6331 or firstname.lastname@example.org to schedule a test appointment or if you have questions.

 Web access and email required, with either PC or Mac with Microsoft Word.
 Access to iMovie (Mac) or MovieMaker.

 Meeting Days Legend: Monday (M), Tuesday (T), Wednesday (W), Thursday (R), Friday (F), Saturday (S), Sunday (U)

 Summer Terms: M = Maymester, A = 1st 5 weeks, B= 2nd 5 weeks, C = 8 weeks, D= 10 weeks